J3698/j3698.github.io/_posts/2020-05-25-persistence-saving-shortenings-to-a-database.markdown

 This function tries to add a shortening, but returns null if there is a uniqueness constraint error.
-The first constraint, 'shortenings_pkey', is for trying to use a shorturl twice, and the second is for adding two random shortenings for one long URL.
+The first constraint, 'shortenings_pkey', is for trying to use a shorturl twice, and the second constraint is for adding two random shortenings for one long URL.

 The other interesting code in this function is the use of
 <span class="code">async</span> and <span class="code">await</span>.

 In javascript often we have functions that return immediately, but dont complete their tasks immediately - such as setting a timer:
-<div class="code">setTimeout(sayHi, 100);
+<div class="code">setTimeout(sayHi, 100); // wait 100ms before saying hi
 console.log("Hello"); // this will run before sayHi
 </div>